 3. Limitation of Liability Clause

-In a limitation of liability clause, the alarm company will set a cap of damages they agree to be held liable for.
+In a limitation of liability clause, the alarm company will set a cap on the damages it agrees to be held liable for.
 This may come in the form of a statement like “… will be responsible for damages up to contract service rate or $1000, whichever amount is less…”.

 Varying subrogation laws by state come into play here:

-Some states will evaluate the enforceability of a limitation of liability clause through the lens of evaluating an exculpatory clause.
-An Ohio subrogation attorney should know that Ohio reviews these clauses in this way – by asking, is it fair?
+Some states will evaluate the enforce-ability of a limitation of liability clause through the lens of evaluating an exculpatory clause.
+An Ohio subrogation attorney will know that Ohio courts will review these clauses by asking – is the amount fair to the damaged party?
 A recent case saw a $50 limitation of liability clause and shot it down as unconscionable under the premise that every single home repair will always cost much more than $50.

 Alarm Company Liability in Emergencies: Fairness vs Fine Print